Is now a good time to buy an electric car?

 The car industry is making plans for the future and it’s a future that doesn’t involve petrol or diesel.
 The internal combustion engine (ICE) is being phased out and it’s only a matter of time before the air is cleaner and our roads are quieter.

-“One of the key considerations is cost,” says Jim Holder, editorial director at What Car?.
+“One of the key considerations is cost,” says Steve Fowler, editor in chief at Auto Express, Carbuyer and Driving Electric.
 “You have to weigh up the purchase price against the savings you'll make over the course of your ownership,” he says.
 “The most obvious is the cost of electricity versus fuel, which is around one-fifth to one-tenth of the cost, plus road tax, which is currently set to zero.”

 Safety and maintenance

-“Battery life isn't an issue,” says Steve Fowler, editor in chief at Auto Express and DrivingElectric.
+“Battery life isn't an issue,” says Steve.
 “In most cases, the battery will outlast the ownership period and they tend to come with eight-year warranties.”

 Range is another matter, however.
-“Some of the smaller, city-focused electric cars only have a range of 60 miles before they need charging,” says Jim, “but they might only be driven 10-20 miles a day and can be charged overnight [see below].
+Steve says, “Some of the smaller, city-focused electric cars only have a range of 60 miles before they need charging, but they might only be driven 10-20 miles a day and can be charged overnight [see below].

 “The longest-range electric cars can go around 250 miles on a charge — although it's important to remember range depends on the type of roads and speeds you travel at, your driving style and the weather, as the cold reduces a battery’s capacity to store energy, as well as putting a bigger demand on the car as you use your lights, heaters and so on,” he says.